Short-sellers cast eye towards struggling UK retailers

 Only 4 percent of Next shares are now out on loan compared with June last year when short interest peaked at over 10 percent of the total shares.

-Online grocer Ocado (OCDO.L), which rocked investors with a profit warning last month, remains firmly in the sights of short-sellers with 9 percent of the total shares out on loan.
+Online grocer Ocado, which rocked investors with a profit warning last month, remains firmly in the sights of short-sellers with 9 percent of the total shares out on loan.

 The retailer admitted on Dec 19 that its full-year earnings would be hit by a higher wage bill as it recruited more staff to maintain customer service standards while its main distribution hub was being expanded.